Henery X (long)

 "Alright, speak your mind."

-"When you were sixteen, you decided that you were going to ask Barbra Morgan out on a date.
+"When you were sixteen, you decided you were going to ask Barbara Morgan out on a date.
 You had it all planned out.
 A movie, dinner, and then back to Mom and Dad's home so you could tell her how you felt about—"

 "Okay, okay.
 I'm convinced.
 You're right, I've never shared that with anyone."

-"And you didn't initiate the first step until two-years after you decided to initially do it, in fact...you'll be asking her out next month."
+"And you didn't start the first step until two years after you decided you would.
+In fact, you'll be asking her out next month."

-"Okay lawyer man, you're starting to creep me out.
+"Okay lawyer man, you're creeping me out.
 How is this even possible?"

 "Taking this young woman's purse.
 It's crazy.
-One minute I was one place, and then I was in this alley, with the said woman...holding her purse."
+One minute I was in one place, and then I was in this alley, with the said woman, holding her purse."

-"You're saying that you have no idea how you ended up with the young woman...or her purse?"
+"You're saying that you do not know how you ended up with the young woman or her purse?"

 "That's exactly what I'm saying.
-I gave her her purse, and she said she was calling the police."
+I gave her purse back, and she said she was calling the police."

 "Why didn't you take off after she said what she intended on doing?"

-Michael smiled, "Don't worry about it, we're going to get to the bottom of this."
+Michael smiled, "Don't worry about it, we're going to sort this out."